 - The Sous Vide Method

 If this sounds new, it originates from a French word meaning “under vacuum”.
 It primarily relies on a hot water bath as a cooking method.
-Being that indirect heat is the primary source; the method applies a slow and controlled approach in food preparation.
+Being that indirect heat is the primary source; the method applies a slow and controlled approach to food preparation.
 Pitmasters have confirmed that you can actually cook pulled pork on sous vide from scratch.

 It does need a few supplies to get it working at optimum, for instance, an immersion circulator to keep the temperatures right.
 Apart from the numerous advantages the sous vide has to offer, the best part is that you need not thaw your meat for the standard 24 hours.
-Straight from the freezer into the hot bath it goes.
+Straight from the freezer into the hot bath, it goes.
 Skipping the fluid addition step is also perfectly acceptable!

 Here’s the procedure;